StrongKey/FIDO-Server/CONTRIBUTING.md

 If you're unable to find an open issue addressing the problem, open a new one.
 Be sure to include a title and clear description, as much relevant information as possible, and a code sample or an executable test case demonstrating the expected behavior that is not occurring.

-If possible, use the [bug report template](https://github.com/StrongKey/FIDO-Server/blob/fido/.github/ISSUE_TEMPLATE/bug_report.md) to create the issue.
+If possible, use git [Issues](https://github.com/StrongKey/FIDO-Server/issues) to create the issue.
+Click the NEW ISSUE, then BUG REPORT, then complete the form.

 ### Did you write a patch that fixes a bug (including documentation)?